MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4413.md

 # Fixed Asset Projected Value Excel (report)

-The **Fixed Asset Projected Value Excel** report shows how Fixed Asset Ledger entries would look if depreciated in the dates specified on the request page for a given depreciation book.

-You can choose to include projected disposals and/or use accounting periods specified in the Accounting Period table in the report.
+The **Fixed Asset Projected Value Excel** report shows how fixed asset ledger entries would depreciate in the dates specified on the request page for a given depreciation book.
+You can choose to include projected disposals and use the accounting periods specified in the Accounting Period table in the report.

 The report Excel workbook contains two worksheets that you can use to analyze your fixed assets data:

-- Projected Value, and
+- Projected Value
 - FixedAssetData

 [!INCLUDE [excel-reports-use-the-worksheets](../includes/excel-reports-use-the-worksheets.md)]